 |Other fees and costs||Other fees and costs, such as activity fees, advice fees for personal advice and insurance fees, may be charged, but these will depend on the nature of the activity, advice or insurance you choose.||For more information, refer to the Member guide.|

-*Investment fees are based on estimated annual investment fees for a full financial year and are indicative only.
-Future actual investment fees will vary mainly due to the underlying investments used, performance and asset allocation.
+1 Investment and performance related fees are based on estimated annual investment fees for a full financial year and are indicative only.
+Future investment fees will vary mainly due to the underlying investments used, performance and asset allocation.

 The following fee definitions are required to be disclosed as per Schedule 10 of the Corporations Regulations 2001.

 a) the fee relates to costs incurred by the trustee of the superannuation entity that are directly related to an activity of the trustee:

 b) those costs are not otherwise charged as an administration fee, an investment fee, buy-sell spread, a switching fee, an exit fee, an advice fee or an insurance fee.